 The purpose of the initiative is to boost efficiency and compliance.
 So, if you do need to submit your VAT digitally, it should simplify your submission process and reduce errors.
 This is because the MTD-compatible software will organise the information for you and prepare it into the VAT return.
 The ability to enter data at any time will also allow you to track it throughout the tax year, meaning you’ll have more control over your information too.

 Preparing for MTD for VAT

 You can benefit by getting prepared for MTD for VAT as soon as possible.
-Simply select a suitable software provider whose tools will do the calculations for you and provide a real-time picture of your financial situation along with tax-saving suggestions.
-Plus, by getting familiar with the MTD-compatible software earlier, you’ll be able to file your VAT digitally with ease.
+Simply select a suitable bridging software provider whose tools will link with your HMRC account and transfer your VAT information directly to HMRC’s systems.
+This enables you to continue to use your existing spreadsheet process or non-MTD-compatible software.
+By getting familiar with these tools earlier, you’ll be able to file your VAT digitally with ease.